Juliet Silverton - Regional Director (Midlands)

-Paul is the direct line manager for each Principal in the Midlands.
-Through this line management, he holds each Principal to account - a model which provides professional scrutiny.
-As RD, Paul is responsible for undertaking a performance review of the Principal annually together with the Chair of the Academy Council.
+Juliet is the direct line manager for each Principal in the Midlands.
+Through this line management, she holds each Principal to account - a model which provides professional scrutiny.
+As RD, Juliet is responsible for undertaking a performance review of the Principal annually together with the Chair of the Academy Council.

 Mrs Michelle Lee - Principal

 "I am very proud to be the Principal and Lead at Oasis Academy Short Heath.

 I came to Short Heath in September 2007 as the Deputy Head and was appointed substantive Head Teacher in September 2010.

 Since graduating from University of Birmingham in 1991 I have taught in three Birmingham schools prior to joining the Short Heath team.

 My vision is to lead Oasis Academy Short Heath to be the hub of the local community being judged to be at least a good school, with families making us their first choice for educating their children.

 I am married with two children and live in Birmingham.
 I have a personal passion for sport and the many benefits it can bring to children and their overall development.
 This importance is reflected as a priority in our Academy."

 My name is Deit Briggs.
 I am 70 years old but I only feel 30.
 I am currently mentoring my three grandchildren ages 6.
 61/2 and 8 years old.
 I am a yoga mindfulness teacher and have been for the past two years.
 I have been involved with the Academy in one way or another for the past 3 years.
 I enjoy very good health and healthy eating.
 I have a zest for life and all others around me, I am at peace with myself and try to pass that peace on to everybody I encounter.